smackers/smack/README.md

-First, go to the smack/headers directory and compile smack.c (used for defining SMACK-specific functions) using the provided Makefile by running `make llvm`.
+First, go to the smack/headers directory and compile smack.c (used for defining SMACK-specific functions) using the provided Makefile by running `make`.

-Then, go to smack/examples/simple directory and compile the examples by running `make llvm`.
+Then, go to smack/examples/simple directory and compile the examples by running `make`.
 You should get a number of LLVM's bitcode files, one per example.

 Run the SMACK Checker on examples, for instance:
 ```